adamgoose/prismoquent/README.md

 > See the [Laravel API](http://laravel.com/api/class-Illuminate.Support.Collection.html) for information on `Illuminate\Support\Collection`.

-> See the [php-kit Documentation](https://github.com/prismicio/php-kit/blob/master/src/Prismic/Document.php) for information on `Adamgoose\PrismicIo\Document`.
+> See the [php-kit Documentation](https://github.com/prismicio/php-kit/blob/master/src/Prismic/Document.php) for information on `Prismic\Document`.

 Since you have an instance of `Illuminate\Support\Collection`, you can now call methods like `sort()`, `filter()`, or `slice()` to sort, filter, or offset/limit your results.